Digital Leaders Spotlight: Kenya

 Where we stand

-GovStack has received proposals from the Kenyan Ethics and Anti-Corruption Commission (EACC) and the Office of the Data Protection Commissioner (ODPC) for the development and prototyping of integrated case management systems with the objective to streamline workflows and increase efficiency.
+GovStack has received proposals from the Office of the Data Protection Commissioner (ODPC) for the development and prototyping of integrated case management systems with the objective to streamline workflows and increase efficiency.
 The joint service design for the aforementioned national priority use cases has already started.
-Furthermore, the team is exploring the development of an AI conversational chatbot that will improve citizen interactions and enhance discoverability on government websites and a county-level use case.
+Furthermore, the team will develop an AI conversational chatbot that will improve citizen interactions and enhance discoverability on government websites and a county-level use case.
 In addition to the activities listed above as part of the IDGC, Kenya-specific GovStack activities are implemented.
 In August GovStack conducted a GovStack Roadshow to create awareness, strengthen the local digital ecosystem, and foster linkages with the wider GovStack community as well as the local Opensource community.
 Building on this community engagement a GovStack Hackathon is planned for beginning of 2024 in Nairobi.

 - As a follow-up to the Roadshow, a GovStack Hackathon is planned to further strengthen the local ecosystem, to create innovative e-government solutions to specific challenges in the public sector, and to provide a platform for networking and learning new skills.

 - In addition to the continuation of the service design for the e-government use cases, the initiative will provide needs-based capacity development measures, both online and offline, launch a GovStack community of practice in Kenya, as well as foster research and the development of guidelines for open-source-related intellectual property rights.